lppier/Recommender_Systems/README.md

 # Exploration of Recommender Systems Using Surprise Python Package

+**Nearest Neighbours of Item - nearest_neighbours.py**

+This code demonstrates how to get the 10 most related items (nearest neighbours) to the movie item "Clockwork Orange".
+Uses item-item approach.

 **User and Item based collaborative filtering - collaborative_filtering_exploration.py**

 This code demonstrates how collaborative filtering for user-based and item-based methods can be done